hyprlande/codex_docker_isolation/README.md

 Codex will have full access to directory it was started from.
 So don't start codex in root of your project if it contains valuable data(`.env` file for example), instead start it in `src/` directory of your project.
 If you need to use codex with files in project root, move files with creds away temporarely.

 #### Steps:
-1. Clone the repo and cd into it.
+1. Clone the repo and `cd` into it.
 2. Build the docker image with `docker build --no-cache -t codex .`
 3. `cd` into your project.
 4. Run codex with `docker run -it --rm -v "$PWD":/workspace -v $HOME/.codex:/root/.codex codex --sandbox danger-full-access --ask-for-approval on-request`
 5. Optional.
 Create an alias for the commands above.

+#### Update:
+1. Rebuild the docker image (step 2 above)